arktekk/sbt-aether-deploy/README.md

 To deploy to local maven repository.

-    sbt publish-local
+    sbt publishLocal

 # Proxies

 Documentation for proxies can be found [here](http://docs.oracle.com/javase/6/docs/technotes/guides/net/proxies.html)

-# Using the plugin with sbt-pgp-plugin 1.1.0 or higher
+# Using the plugin with sbt-pgp-plugin 1.1.2-1 or higher

 You will need to add the sbt-pgp-plugin as described [here](https://github.com/sbt/sbt-pgp).